AdobeDocs/experience-manager-65.pt-BR/help/forms/developing/rendering-forms-client.md

 ---
 title: Renderização do Forms no cliente
-seo-title: Renderização do Forms no cliente
+seo-title: Rendering Forms at the Client
-description: Otimizar o delivery de conteúdo PDF e melhorar a capacidade do serviço Forms de lidar com a carga da rede usando o recurso de renderização do lado do cliente do Acrobat ou Adobe Reader
+description: Otimizar a entrega de conteúdo de PDF e melhorar a capacidade do serviço Forms de lidar com a carga da rede usando o recurso de renderização do lado do cliente do Acrobat ou Adobe Reader
-seo-description: Otimizar o delivery de conteúdo PDF e melhorar a capacidade do serviço Forms de lidar com a carga da rede usando o recurso de renderização do lado do cliente do Acrobat ou Adobe Reader
+seo-description: Optimize the delivery of PDF content and improve the Forms service’s ability to handle network load by using the client-side rendering capability of Acrobat or Adobe Reader
 uuid: 09bcc23d-28b0-473a-87f1-bc17e87620f4
 contentOwner: admin
 content-type: reference